Jinderamarak/alpr-dashboard/README.md

 ---

-- [ ] Check paid toll for car - edalnice.cz
+- [x] Check paid vignette for car - edalnice.cz
 - [ ] Websocket notifications for new events
 - [ ] Upload image to recognition event
 - [ ] Authentication